0xPolygonHermez/zkevm-node/docs/production-setup.md

 ## Requirements

 - A machine to run the zkEVM node with the following requirements:
-  - Hardware: 16G RAM, 4 cores, 20G Disk (as the network is super young the current disks requirements are quite low, but they will increase overtime).
-Currently ARM based CPUs are not supported
+  - Hardware: 16G RAM, 4 cores, 20G Disk (as the network is super young the current disk requirements are quite low, but they will increase overtime).
+Currently ARM-based CPUs are not supported
   - Software: docker
 - A L1 node: we recommend using geth, but what it's actually needed is access to a JSON RPC interface for the L1 network (Goerli for zkEVM testnet, Ethereum mainnet for zkEVM mainnet)

 ## Setup

-This is the most straight forward path to run a zkEVM node, and it's perfectly fine for most use cases, however if you are interested in providing service to many users it's recommended to do some tweaking over the default configutation.
-Furthermore, this is quite opinionated, feel free to run this software in a different way, for instance it's not needed to use Docker, you could use the Go binnaries directly.
+This is the most straightforward path to run a zkEVM node, and it's perfectly fine for most use cases, however if you are interested in providing service to many users it's recommended to do some tweaking over the default configuration.
+Furthermore, this is quite opinionated, feel free to run this software in a different way, for instance it's not needed to use Docker, you could use the Go binaries directly.

 tl;dr: